 The IELTS test is critically important for most people.
-It can make the difference between studying overseas and staying at home; between having your immigration status confirmed or denied — perhaps for ever.
+It can make the difference between studying overseas and staying at home; between having your immigration status confirmed or denied.

-So, with your IELTS test coming up, you should study non-stop to get the result you need, right?
+So, with your IELTS test coming up, you should be studying non-stop to prepare and get the result you need, right?
 The evidence suggests that this is not the case.
-You need to study, yes, but you need to study strategically.
+Yes, you need to study, but you need to study strategically.

 - Do you listen to music while you study?